ExZhonya/Codes/README.md

 # About Me

 Hello!
-I'm a student, i am studying, and messing with codes i found and post it in this repo, if you have any ideas or feedbacks please do tell me!
+I'm a student, i am studying, and messing with codes i found/made and post it in this repo, if you have any ideas or feedbacks please do tell me!

 Contributors: @Pilgrimir @ExZhonya